 I first feel in love with risottos when my love for Jamie Oliver bloomed.
 Jamies cookbooks were some of my first.
 Devouring each page of his books exposed me to the world of risottos and all that they could encompass.
 I swooned over his recipes of oozy risottos filled with earthy mushrooms and goats cheese, or fresh lemon, herbs and fennel.
-I thought they looked so extravagant, yet I was determined to give them a go.
+I thought they looked so extravagant, yet I was determined to give them a go, over a decade later leading to recipes of my own like fennel, asparagus & capsicum risotto.

 The more I read the more Jamie taught me that risottos are nothing to be afraid of.
 Risottos can sound daunting but they are actually quite easy and fast to prepare…in fact they are considered fast food in Italy!